d-negatu/vibetune/README.md

 ---
 VibeTune is an end to end application that provices users tools to share their listening activity and discover what other listeners are vibing to.

-This MVP is built on the Spotify Web API and prototypes various features like Google Maps heatmaps, vibe-based matchmaking, real-time chat, playlist management, OAuth authentication, and vibe drops with reactions.
+This MVP is built on the Spotify Web API and prototypes various features like Google Maps heatmaps of user activity, vibe-based matchmaking, real-time chat, playlist management, OAuth authentication, and vibe drops with reactions.

-Vibetune is a locally hosted open-source project to explore how music can be a social experience.
-Music streaming is solitary.
 Playlists are private.
 Discovery is algorithmic, not social.
 We aim to make music sharing as effortless as listening.
+As an early statup, we invite anyone passionate about software for open contirubtions.

 ---